 Zuck and Bezos back seed stage scout fund Village Global

-Groupon’s billionaire co-founder Eric Lefkofsky just raised $70 million for his new company
+Groupon’s billionaire cofounder Eric Lefkofsky just raised $70 million for his new company

 Product Hunt’s first employee Erik Torenberg is ready to fund fresh new startups, not just reveal them to the world.
 Today is the soft launch of Village Global, a seed and pre-seed early stage venture capital fund looking to connect entrepreneurs to cash as well as all-star mentors.
 Facebook’s Mark Zuckerberg, Amazon’s Jeff Bezos, LinkedIn’s Reid Hoffman, Google’s Eric Schmidt, Yahoo’s Marissa Mayer, and Microsoft’s Bill Gates are amongst the LPs putting money and advisorship into Village Global.

-Torenberg declined to comment on this article citing that Village Global is still amidst fundraising.
+Torenberg declined to comment on this article, as VCs can’t legally discuss ongoing fundraising legally due to SEC rules.
 While the firm doesn’t list how big its fund plans to be, TechCrunch has discovered an SEC regulatory filing from June showing Village Global was targeting a $50 million fundraise.
-It’s unclear how much exactly it will raise, though.
+It’s unclear how much exactly it will pull in, though, as fundraising is ongoing .

 So why are luminaries like former NYC mayor Mike Bloomberg, VMWare founder Diane Greene, or Disney CEO Bob Iger willing to get involved, especially when most are already outrageously wealthy?
 “These innovators haven’t lost their love of the startup game” Village Global wrote in its launch post.
 “In fact, they have a lot of wisdom to share about their entrepreneurial journeys, and insight to gain from interacting with the next generation of innovators.”